kary5678/INDE-577/supervised-learning/logistic_regression/README.md

 # Logistic Regression

-Logistic regression is a supervised machine learning technique used for binary classification problems.
+Logistic regression is a supervised machine learning technique used for binary classification problems, although it can perform multiclass classification with appropriate extensions.
 It is a statistical model that is used to estimate the probability of an instance belonging to a particular class, given its features.

 ## Algorithm